danfuzz/samizdat/doc/samizdat-0.md

 second argument.
 This is identical to `ishl`, except that the sense of positive and negative `shift` is reversed.

+*Note:* Unlike some other languages, there is no unsigned right-shift operation in *Samizdat Layer 0*.
+This is because intlets are unlimited in bit width, and so there is no way to define such an operation.
+If you need "unsigned" operations, just operate consistently on non-negative intlets.

 #### `isub intlet1 intlet2 <> intlet`

 Returns the difference of the given values (first minus second).